Looking for fun things to do in San Juan, Puerto Rico? This visitors guide covers all the best activities, beaches, historic sites, and so much more!

-- San Sebastián Festival (January) – Join huge crowds in Old San Juan for live music, dancing, and circus performances.
+- San Sebastián Festival (January) – Join huge crowds in Viejo San Juan for live music, dancing, and circus performances.
 The party atmosphere reaches another level after dark.

 - Casals Festival (February / March) – Enjoy classical music from local and international musicians at this world-renowned event.

 - Saborea Puerto Rico Festival (May) – Indulge in food and drink from some of the best Puerto Rican and international chefs.

 - Noche de San Juan (June) – Observe the nativity of Saint John the Baptist by heading to the beach, then jumping backward into the water seven times for good luck.

 - Puerto Rico Salsa Congress (July) – Experience energetic salsa dancing at various locations throughout the city.

 - Nochebuena (December) – On Christmas Eve, families and friends gather together all over the island.
 You can join in the festivities at many hotels and restaurants.

 Are you wondering what to do after exploring Old San Juan and relaxing on the beach?
 Then, head to Santurce.

 This large, colorful neighborhood is located off the beaten tourist track, and it’s one of my favorite places.
 You’ll find amazing street art, wonderful places to eat and drink, fun nightlife, and some of the city’s best museums.